SSDAsim/angular-course-maxschwarz/05-debugging-angular-apps/01-starting-project/notes.md

 Install the `Angular Dev Tools` extenstion from `https://angular.dev/tools/devtools` and add to the chrome, It will add another tab **Angular** to the developer tools in the chrome browser where you can debug your code and also measure the performance of your application etc.

+**Angular DevTools** is a browser extension that provides debugging and profiling capabilities for Angular applications.